 Store your tablets safely in a cool dry place.
 Protect from light and moisture.

 Do not store SOTACOR or any other medicine in the bathroom or near a sink.

 Do not leave it in the car on hot days or on window sills.
 Heat and dampness can destroy some medicines.

-Keep your tablets in the original bottle they are provided in until it is time to take them.
-If you take the tablets out of the bottle they will not keep well.
+Keep your tablets in the original packaging they are provided in until it is time to take them.
+If you take the tablets out of the blister they will not keep well.

 Keep all medicines out of the reach of children.
 A locked cupboard at least one-and-a-half meters above the ground is a good place to store medicines.